States Are Receiving Federal Funds to Expand School Health Services. Here’s How Illinois Can Join Them.

 5. Colorado school districts can bill for services delivered to all Medicaid-enrolled students.
 Prior to seeking to amend its state Medicaid plan, Colorado conducted an expansion study that bolstered buy-in and convinced legislators of the cost-savings.
 The state determined that this expansion, coupled with adding school psychologists as an eligible-provider type, would result in a $12 million increase in federal funds.

 6. Michigan school districts can bill for all Medicaid-enrolled students and for all EPSDT services and additional provider types.
 The latter includes nurse practitioners, physician assistants, clinical nurse specialists, marriage and family therapists, behavior analysts, school social workers and school psychologists.
+(Read more about how Michigan is expanding access to mental health services.)

 7. Louisiana school districts can bill for nursing services delivered to all Medicaid-enrolled students.
 With 40 percent of children in Louisiana enrolled in Medicaid, the impact has been substantial: school-based Medicaid revenue has dramatically increased, as has the number of school nurses statewide.
 The state received permission in 2020 to bill for all medically necessary services delivered to all Medicaid-enrolled students.